|

-ISO/IEC 27706 — Information security, cybersecurity and privacy protection — Requirements for bodies providing audit and certification of privacy information management systems [DRAFT]
+ISO/IEC 27706:2025 — Information security, cybersecurity and privacy protection — Requirements for bodies providing audit and certification of privacy information management systems (first edition)

 Abstract

-“This document specifies requirements and provides guidance for bodies providing audit and certification of a privacy information management system (PIMS) according to ISO/IEC 27701.
-It is primarily intended to support the accreditation of certification bodies providing PIMS certification.
-The requirements contained in this document need to be demonstrated in terms of competence and reliability by any body providing PIMS certification, and the guidance contained in this document provides additional interpretation of these requirements for any body providing PIMS certification.
+“[ISO/IEC 27706] specifies requirements and provides guidance for bodies providing audit and certification of a privacy information management system (PIMS) according to ISO/IEC 27701, in addition to the requirements contained within ISO/IEC 17021-1.
+The requirements contained in [ISO/IEC 27706] are demonstrated in terms of competence and reliability by bodies providing PIMS certification.
+The guidance contained in [ISO/IEC 27706] provides additional interpretation of these requirements for bodies providing PIMS certification.
+NOTE [ISO/IEC 27706] can be used as a criteria document for accreditation, peer assessment or other audit processes.”
+[Source: ISO/IEC 27706:2025 scope]

 Introduction

-This accreditation standard guides certification bodies on the formal processes they must follow when auditing their clients’ Privacy Information Management Systems against ISO/IEC 27701 and ISO/IEC 27001 in order to certify or register them.
-The accreditation processes laid out in the standard give assurance that ISO/IEC 27701 certificates issued by accredited organisations are valid, comparable and meaningful.
+This accreditation standard guides certification bodies on the formal processes they must follow when auditing clients’ Privacy Information Management Systems against ISO/IEC 27701 in order to certify or register them.
+The accreditation processes laid out in the standard give assurance that ISO/IEC 27701 certificates issued by accredited organisations are valid, comparable, meaningful and hence commercially valuable.

 Scope and purpose

-This standard may also be used for peer assessment or other PIMS audit processes such as internal audits.
+This standard is primarily aimed at PIMS certification auditors.
+It may also be used for peer assessment or other PIMS audit processes such as internal or supplier privacy audits.

 Content

-The standard will specify formal requirements and offer guidance for conformity auditing specifically in the context of PIMSs, in addition to the general accreditation requirements laid down by ISO/IEC 17021-1 and the other normative standards.
+The standard formally specifies requirements and offers guidance for conformity auditing specifically in the context of PIMSs, in addition to the general accreditation requirements laid down by ISO/IEC 17021-1 plus ISO/IEC 17000 and ISO/IEC 27701.

 Preamble, introduction, scope, normative references, definitions ...